Anomalous dimensions of monopole operators at the transitions between Dirac and topological spin liquids: Introduction

 \section{Introduction}

-Gauge theories have taken an important place in modern condensed matter physics, in part due to their ability to provide a low-energy description of many quantum phases of matter.
+Gauge theories play an important role in modern condensed matter physics, in part due to their ability to provide a low-energy description of many quantum phases of matter.
 Gauge fields emerge as collective excitations that capture the highly entangled nature of certain strongly correlated systems.
 This is notably apparent in the case of frustrated two-dimensional magnets hosting quantum spin liquids and deconfined quantum critical points (dQCPs).

 In these lattice systems, the emergent gauge field is compact, and, as a result, has topological excitations created by topological disorder operators.
 For a $\U(1)$ gauge field, these objects are called monopole or instanton operators and they play an essential role in many physical systems.
 Crucially, monopole proliferation confines the gauge field.
 This is the case in the pure $\U(1)$ gauge theory~\citep{polyakov_compact_1975,polyakov_quark_1977}.
 In the presence of massless matter, however, monopoles are screened and confinement can be avoided if enough flavors of massless matter are present.